bcgov/openshift-launchpad/README.md

 2. Login to your OpenShift cluster using the CLI
 	- Ensure you have access to the BC Gov OpenShift cluster (request access [here](https://github.com/BCDevOps/devops-requests/issues/new?template=openshift_user_access_request.md))
 	- Login to the BC Gov OpenShift cluster [here](https://console.pathfinder.gov.bc.ca:8443/console/)
-	- Ensure there is at least one namespace that you have rights to edit
+	- Ensure there is at least one namespace that you have rights to edit and note its ID
 	- Click your name in the top right to reveal a dropdown
 	- Click "Copy Login Command"
 	- Paste into your terminal